Nearchi

 The Nearchi were an ancient tribe dwelling in lower Provence.
+They are mentioned only once, by Avienus (4th century AD), who is thought to have drawn on a source dating to the 6th or 4th century BC, although some scholars have questioned the actual antiquity of Avienus's account.

+Their ethnic identity remains uncertain.
+Early Greek writers described the region as part of 'Ligury' (Ligustica), but it lay close to the Greek colony of Massalia (founded ca. 600 BC), and both their ethnonym and the name of their chief settlement (Berginè) appear to be of Greek origin.
+One hypothesis suggests that the name Nearchi originally referred to a Greek-founded settlement that came to be applied to the nearby tribe.

 Name

 They are mentioned as Nearchi by Rufus Festus Avienus (4th c.
-CE).
+AD).

 The ethnonym can be compared with the Ancient Greek personal name Néarkhos (Νέαρχος; Latin Nearchus).
 It may have originally referred to a local settlement founded in southern Gaul by a Greek explorer bearing this name, then applied to the nearby tribe.